LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-light.md

 some walk pass by,

-and some little hope,
+some little hope,

-restored for a little while.
+for a little while.

 &nbsp;

-There is a light in the city,
+There is a light

 that never dies,